stoplightio/prism/packages/http/README.md

           description: Get Todo Items
 ```

-## I want to mock responses of operations defined in an OAS file
+## I want to mock responses of operations defined in an OpenAPI file

 [Try it out!](https://repl.it/@ChrisMiaskowski/prism-http-client-basic-mocking)